 Excel with Efficiency

-Hone your craft, improve your efficiency and clinical decision making, & prepare for the Clinical Rehabilitation Specialist Certification through the International Society of Clinical Rehab Specialists.
+Hone your craft, improve your efficiency and clinical decision making, & prepare for The CERT through Rehab 2 Performance (R2P) and the International Society of Clinical Rehab Specialists (ISCRS).

 Questions: Contact me